WordPress/props-bot-action/README.md

 # WordPress Props - GitHub Action
-> Collects a list of contributors associated with a pull request and lists WordPress.org usernames.
+> A GitHub Action with the goal of ensuring everyone receives the credit they deserve with easily parsable, WordPress.org style attribution.

 ## Overview

-This GitHub Action Helps with collectiong a list of contributors associated with a pull request and lists WordPress.org usernames.
+This GitHub Action Helps with collecting contributors associated with a pull request and lists WordPress.org usernames.

 ## Configuration